 - Leaning forward while seated

-- Stretching and strengthening pelvic and lower back muscles
+- Stretching and strengthening the pelvic and lower back muscles

-- Taking a hot bath to relax muscles
+- Taking a hot bath to relax your muscles

 - Using a wedge-shaped gel cushion or donut-shaped pillow